zhboner/realm/readme.md

 ~~default: false~~

-#### network.tcp_keepalive: unsigned int64

-TCP Keepalive interval.

-To use system tcp keepalive interval, you need to explicitly set timeout value to 0.

-default: 15

 #### network.tcp_timeout: unsigned int

 This is **connect** timeout.
 An attempt to connect to a remote peer fails after waiting for a period of time.